|

 well the player played.
 The games are selected with the 'function' button,

 the level with 'level'.
 To begin press 'start'.
-(I don't own the
+I have downloaded the manual

 function 1: keyboard play